Carlos Falcon, MDObstetrics & Gynecology

 Teenage girls can access a wide variety of services through our Teen Health Clinic.

 You will have access to the most advanced gynecological cancer treatments in the region.
-To provide the highest-quality care, we collaborate with the Mays Cancer Center, a partnership between UT Health San Antonio and the MD Anderson Cancer Center.
+To provide the highest-quality care, we collaborate with the Mays Cancer Center, home to the UT Health MD Anderson Cancer Center.

 Our faculty physicians are also researchers and are up-to-date with the most advanced practices for treating gynecological cancer.

 Depending on the type of cancer and the stage, we offer several treatment options, including surgery, chemotherapy and radiation therapy.
 We treat cancers of the reproductive organs, including:

 Our dedicated OB-GYN emergency room is currently at University Hospital on the 4th floor.
 It is completely separate from the general emergency room.
 When the new Women’s and Children’s Hospital is completed, expected in 2023, the OB-GYN emergency room will be moved to the new tower.
 Watch the webcam for updates.